mokagio/mokacoding/metallo/src/posts/2013-11-13-rails-add-has_many-association-to-existing-model.md

 end
 ```

 That's all.
-Nothing incredibly hard, but still not obvious for someone who manly writes Objective-C. Happy coding!
+Nothing incredibly hard, but still not obvious for someone who mainly writes Objective-C. Happy coding!